smanjul/smanjul.github.io/hpc.md

   <img src="/assets/img/NB_RBC.png" width="165" height=auto>
   </div>
   <div class="col-md-8" markdown="1">
   **DENSE**: An incompressible Navier-Stokes solver in the generalized curvilinear coordinates.
-InCurvCDS uses a high-order compact difference scheme and filtering operators.
+DENSE uses a high-order compact difference scheme and filtering operators.
 It can simulate flow problems with and without thermal stratification in complex domains using body-fitted grids.
 The code is written in modern Fortran using derived data types to keep it generic.
 It is further enhanced to simulate the Non-Boussinesq flows.
 Recently, the solver has been extended to simulate the multiphase flows.
   </div>
 </div>